Biosimilars Initiative for Prescribers

 The three biologic drugs affected are among the largest drug expenditures in the province, totalling $125 million in 2018.
 Meanwhile, approved biosimilar versions that are more cost-effective and just as safe and effective are underused.
 The Biosimilars Initiative is a result of PharmaCare’s evidence-informed strategy to better optimize our public resources, get the best value for new treatments and services, and improve access to biologic medications for patients.

-Phase one of the Biosimilar Initiative occurs between May 27 and November 25, 2019.
-During this phase, patients taking originator drugs for the following indications will be switched to the biosimilar versions.
+Phase One of the Biosimilar Initiative occurred between May 27 and November 25, 2019.
+During this phase, patients taking originator drugs for the following indications were switched to the biosimilar versions.

 |Phase One: May 27, 2019 — November 25, 2019|

 |insulin glargine||Lantus ®||Basaglar ™||

 *At this time, Erelzi is the only etanercept biosimilar with an approved indication for psoriatic arthritis.